 - Not covering the cake when it is cooling down

-If you add too much flour, either the cake gets hard because of it’s powdery or cracks because of the thickness.
-In this recipe, I use a 15” x 10” (38 cm x 25 cm) jelly roll pan and I only use 50g cake flour.
+If you add too much flour, either the cake gets hard because it’s powdery or cracks because of the thickness.
+In this recipe, I use a 11” x 11” (about 28 cm x 28 cm) square baking pan and I only use 50g cake flour.

 Because it’s a thin cake, it’s best to avoid baking slowly.
 Otherwise, the cake will be dry.
-Therefore, bake at 375 ºF (190 ºC) for 10-12 minutes until the sponge springs back.
-The bottom of the cake when baking will become the surface of the cake after it’s rolled, so make sure it doesn’t get burnt on the bottom.
+Therefore, bake at 355 ℉(about 180℃) for 15-18 minutes until the sponge springs back.

 After you bake the cake, you have to cover it with parchment paper and a towel to keep the cake from drying out while it is cooling down.
 Using cling wrap is not recommended because it will stick to the cake and is difficult to remove.